ICS491TeamLucio/lucio.github.io/index.md

 <img class="ui image" src="/images/Network.png">

 ### Milestone 2
-For Milestone 2 addtional fixes were added to the project, the landing page images were updated, created schema for user and listing page, connected various pages to the database, created a user and developer guide and created a footer and header.
+For Milestone 2 additional fixes were added to the project, the landing page images were updated, created schema for user and listing page, connected various pages to the database, created a user and developer guide and created a footer and header.
-Milestone 2 started on April 13th 2017 and ended on April 27, 2017
+Milestone 2 started on April 13th, 2017 and ended on April 27, 2017

 <img width="200px" src="images/landings2.png"/>
 <img width="200px" src="images/profile2.png"/>